wjgilmore/wjgilmore.github.io/books.md

 ---
 ## Easy Laravel 5

 [Easy Laravel 5](http://easylaravelbook.com/) is my most popular self-published book to date.
-It has undergone literally hundreds of revisions since the first release in early 2015.
+It has undergone hundreds of revisions since the first release in early 2015.

 ## Easy E-Commerce Using Laravel and Stripe